sagnik-sudo/Outlive-Weather-Master/README.md

 Outlive Weather Master is a simple and easy to use API that allows you to see the weather of any city you want.
 You can use it to make a simple weather app or even a weather widget.

-Live API is up at [wkuzx9.deta.dev](https://wkuzx9.deta.dev/weatherapi)
+Live API is up at [outliveweather.deta.dev](https://outliveweather.deta.dev/weatherapi)

+If you like my work, consider giving a star :)

 ## API Documentation